Tadjoura

 Tadjoura (Tagórri; تاجوراء; Tajuura) is one of the oldest towns in Djibouti and the capital of the Tadjourah Region.
-The town rose to prominence in the early 19th century as an alternative port to nearby Zeila.
+The town rose to prominence in the early 19th century as an alternative trading port to nearby Zeila.
 Lying on the Gulf of Tadjoura, it is home to a population of around 19,000 inhabitants.
 It is the third-largest city in the country after Djibouti and Ali Sabieh.

 Tadjoura has an airstrip and is linked by ferry with Djibouti City.
 It is also known for its whitewashed buildings and nearby beaches, along with its mosques.

 Etymology

 The Afar name Tagórri derives from the noun tágor or tógor, (pl. tágar meaning "outre à puiser" ("goatskin flask for drawing water").
 The name Tagórri is specifically derived from *tagór-li, which means "qui a des outre à puiser" ("that which has goatskin flasks to draw water"), in effect meaning "abondante en eau" ("abundant with water").